ck4adventure/ck4adventure.github.io/my_collections/_posts/2023-12-25-django-static-files.md

 ---
 layout: post
-title: Static Files in Django
+title: Admin Panel and Static Files
 category: dev
 ---
+Day 5 of learning Django :D

 ### Static Files
 In addition to the html generated and served by each view method, Django handles all of the other files, such as css and images as "statics".
 There are some conventions used to keep things organized.
 First, create a `static` folder in each app directory that will need to store static assets.
 Django's `STATICFILES_FINDERS` will automatically round up all the files and store them in a pool, similar to how it works with `templates`.
 And for that reason, all the files need to be namespaced under their app's name within the static folder.
 A css file would have the following path `project/polls/static/polls/style.css`